Kubernetes on AWS Resources

 You should get myrole as the response to this API.

-I highly recommend tailing the logs of the Kube2iam pod running on that node in order to gain a deeper understanding of how and when the API calls are being intercepted.
-Once the setup works as expected, you should turn off verbosity in the Kube2iam deployment in order to avoid bombarding your logging backend.
+I highly recommend tailing the logs of the Kube2iam pod running on that node to gain a deeper understanding of how and when the API calls are being intercepted.
+Once the setup works as expected, you should turn off verbosity in the Kube2iam deployment to avoid bombarding your logging backend.

 Kiam

-While very helpful, Kube2iam has two major issues that Kiam aims to resolve:
+While very helpful, Kube2iam has two significant issues that Kiam aims to resolve:

-• Data races under load condition: When you have very high spikes in application load and there are several pods in the cluster, sometimes Kube2iam returns incorrect credentials to those pods.
+• Data races under load conditions: When there are very high spikes in application load and several pods in the cluster, sometimes Kube2iam returns incorrect credentials to those pods.
 The GitHub issue can be referenced here

 Additional features of Kiam include: